Discussing Torah matters because the Torah matters

 Buried Treasure: Rachel’s Last Call for Confession

-There is another explanation, a sixth possibility.
 Dennis Prager puts it well: “Rachel surely believed in the God of Jacob, but she might well have still believed in the power of idols with which she grew up.
 When people believe in many visible gods, it takes a very long time to get them to believe in one invisible God.
 Rachel’s behavior may have been similar to that of Neils Bohr, the Nobel-prize winning physicist who was said to keep a rabbit’s foot in his laboratory.
 When an astonished visitor asked, ‘But surely, professor, you don’t believe in a rabbit’s foot?’
 Bohr responded, ‘Of course not.
 But they say a rabbit’s foot brings you luck whether you believe in it or not.’”

 Rachel was desperately anxious to have a child (Gen. 30:1) and then, later on, desperately anxious to have a second child.
 Prager points out that Rachel may have taken the idols because she was open to utilizing all means necessary toward procuring her goal, including mandrakes, Jacob’s God, and perhaps also the gods from her father’s household.
 This point, I believe, explains Rachels motivation in the most satisfying way.
 1) She’s an anxious person by nature, 2) she is desperate to have children, and 3) she’s hedging her bets.

 Ten days after leaving, the unexpected happens.
-Laban catches up to them and confronts Jacob about the disappearance of the idols.
+Laban catches up to them and confronts Jacob about the disappearance of his idols.
+Jacob is flabbergasted by the accusation.
+In response, Jacob wishes death upon the thief.
+He says, “Anyone with whom you find your gods shall not remain alive!”
+(31:32).

 Dennis Prager comments, “We are all occasionally tempted to make these types of grandiose avowals, but they are risky and rarely necessary.
 Jacob’s statement turns out to be highly risky—and unnecessary, as it does not deter Laban from searching the tents in Jacob’s camp.”
 Even more than risky and unnecessary, it is harmful because, in this moment, Rachel cements the secrecy of her sin.
-Suddenly the theft threatens her future, her very life.
+Suddenly it threatens her very life.
 Her husband’s condemnation is so strong that the possibility of her ever admitting the truth to him is here and now smothered.

 • Just as Achan took from Jericho “some of the devoted things,” Rachel had taken from Laban some of his devoted things.